Nathalie-8

 It was during London Fashion Week that Lidl and Bentel unleashed the now-ubiquitous ‘croissant bag’ as a direct result of Lidl’s bakery.
 A very limited amount of the absurdist garments together with everyday grocery items moved extremely fast, showing just how full of potential the combination really is.
 This was a different kind of collaboration from others because it used the most iconic parts of the Lidl brand and reimagined them into a highly desired high-fashion accessory.
 The success of the collaboration ran deep, even finding the croissant bag available on By Rotation, a fashion rental platform catering to making fashion both more sustainable and accessible for fashionistas.

 The other recent collaboration in food and fashion is between Greggs, the favorite British bakery chain, and the UK fashion retailer Primark.
 When apparel hoodies, t-shirts, and boxer shorts featuring sausage roll designs were launched, the place the food company held in British popular culture was in evidence.
 That line, released in Primark stores, sold out in the wink of an eye.
 It was a resounding yes to brand loyalty without borders.
-Greggs and Primark reached out to their audience in the lightest and carefree way possible with loads of humor and nostalgia mottled all over their work.
+Greggs and Primark reached out to their audience in the lightest and carefree way possible with loads of humor and nostalgia mottled all over their work

 In June 2024, a capsule of gourmet accessories and clothes dropped inspired by ketchup from the unlikely collaboration of Kate Spade and Heinz.
 This collaboration teamed up the ketchup imagery of Heinz with the playful yet graceful style of Kate Spade, two iconic brands into one with their own identities.